 The present scenario of Automation in BPOs

 Today, more than 50% of BPO engagements are merely replicating client processes, but at lower costs.
-But in today’s fast-paced, technologically-disrupted environment, BPOs might find that their conventional methods have become obsolete.
+But in a fast-paced, technologically-disrupted environment, BPOs might find that their conventional methods have become obsolete.

 For end-clients, automation of processes plays a critical role in selecting a BPO service provider.
 In the manufacturing industry, robots have replaced conventional human workers that perform repetitive tasks.
 Meanwhile, software automation is replacing various repetitive tasks previously handled by BPO back-offices.
 For example, processes involving simple data movement, checking, validation, and aggregation can be automated to reduce errors.